All Episodes

 Why should Buffett and Gates be the only guys that get away with hypocrisy on taxes?

-You know, it's it's a it's just a it's it's a crazy thing.
+You know, it's a crazy thing.

-Why is Canada more favorable to locate in the U.S. or anywhere because their corporate tax rates are so low.
+Why is Canada more favorable to locate in than the U.S. or anywhere?

-So here you have, to sum up, Warren Buffett, publicly, people aren't paying enough taxes.
+So here you have, to sum up, Warren Buffett publicly, people aren't paying enough taxes.

 It's outrageous.